 There is no assurance that the Company will discover or acquire further commercial quantities of oil and natural gas.
 Exploration, appraisal and development of oil and natural gas reserves is speculative and involves a significant degree of risk.
 There is no guarantee that exploration or appraisal of the properties in which the Company holds an interest will lead to a commercial discovery or, if there is a commercial discovery, that the Company will be able to realize such reserves as intended.
 Few properties that are explored are ultimately developed into new reserves.
+The Company may not be able to find reserves at a reasonable cost, develop reserves within required time-frames or at a reasonable cost, or sell these reserves for a reasonable profit.
+Reserves may be revised, deferred or be subject to material reductions due to economic and technical factors.
 If at any stage the Company is precluded from pursuing its exploration or development programs, or such programs are otherwise not continued, the Company's business, financial condition and/or results of operations are likely to be materially adversely affected.